bestwoody/tics-script/integrated/_base/to_table.md

 In `cell-process` sections, we support operators as follow:
 ```
 avg       -- each table cell contains data from many source lines, `avg` calculate the avg value of each line.
+mid       -- calculate the mid value of each line.
+WIP
 duration  -- cast cell value into duration format, the unit could be 's|m|h|y'.
 bytes     -- cast cell value into bytes format, the unit could be 'b|k|m|g'.
 ~         -- shows the inflation of cell values, only could be used on number, so it can't follow `duration` or `bytes`.